GabrielHCataldo/go-logger/README.md

 func getCustomOptionsExample() *logger.Options {
     return &logger.Options{
+        // Print mode (default: ModeDefault)
         Mode:                  logger.RandomMode(),
+        // Argument date format (default: DateFormatFull24h)
         DateFormat:            logger.RandomDateFormat(),
+        // Custom prefix text
+        CustomPrefixText: "",
+        // Custom after prefix text (only if Mode is ModeDefault)
+        CustomAfterPrefixText: "",
+        // Enable argument date to be UTC (default: false)
         UTC:                   util.RandomBool(),
+        // Enable to not print empty message (default: false)
         DontPrintEmptyMessage: util.RandomBool(),
+        // Enable to remove spaces between parameters (default: false)
         RemoveSpace:           util.RandomBool(),
+        // If true will hide all datetime and prefix arguments (default: false)
         HideAllArgs:           util.RandomBool(),
+        // If true it will hide the datetime arguments (default: false)
         HideArgDatetime:       util.RandomBool(),
+        // If true, it will hide the caller arguments (default: false)
         HideArgCaller:         util.RandomBool(),
+        // If true, it will disable all argument and prefix colors (default: false)
         DisablePrefixColors:   util.RandomBool(),
+        // If true, json mode msg field becomes slice (default: false, only if Mode is ModeJson)
+        //
+        // IMPORTANT: If true, the format parameter will not work
+        EnableJsonMsgFieldForSlice: false,
     }
 }